PremHcl/ts-app-builder/root/README.md

  * node.js
  * grunt-cli
  * grunt-init

+Since you're getting this from github, we assume you have the command line version of git also installed.
+If not, go get git.

 If you have those three installed, just type this in the root directory here to get set up to develop: